-In order to make the case for why organic tobacco is not only safer than pesticide-contaminated tobacco, but is very likely perfectly safe to smoke or vape especially in moderation, I want to share both hard data and published science with you, as well as some ideas for dealing with this hoax, actually a massive criminal conspiracy, that the Tobacco Cartel and government agencies have created and sustained for 70 years.
+In order to make the case for why organic tobacco is not only safer than pesticide-contaminated tobacco, but is very likely to be perfectly safe to smoke or vape, especially in moderation, I want to share both hard data and published science with you, as well as a new way of understanding the criminal conspiracy that the Tobacco Cartel and US government agencies created together in the 1970s and have sustained without accountability for over 50 years since, at the cost of hundreds of millions of lives worldwide.

-The data on pesticide contaminants in tobacco products from cigarettes to little cigars that you’ll see in this post are unique – nobody has tested cigarettes for fungicides and insecticides since research like this link below published in the early 1970s when all such research worldwide literally disappeared.
-Here’s a quick example of what was being found in cigarettes back then.
+The hard data on pesticide contaminants in tobacco products that I’ll share with you in this post are unique, because no research at all has been published on fungicides and insecticides in tobacco products since the complete end to research like this, a study published in the early 1970s after which all such research worldwide literally disappeared.
+Here’s a table from that study, referring back to previous studies as far back as 1959.

-I hope you’ll allow me to set the stage as you read on, but if you clicked that link above and looked at the 1970s data, now check out this new hard data on what smokers are inhaling today.
-Not one published research study, out of the tens of thousands of “studies” funded with hundreds of millions of dollars, has compared organic tobacco cigarettes with commercial tobacco cigarettes, yet this 2018 data from research for my book “Smoke No Evil” shows clearly that smokers have been inhaling pesticides along with their tobacco smoke continuously for over 60 years since at least 1959 with complete US government knowledge and consent.
+Now after looking at the 1970s data, please check out this new data below showing what smokers are inhaling today.
+Not one published research study, out of the tens of thousands of “studies” funded with hundreds of millions of dollars, has ever compared organic tobacco cigarettes with commercial tobacco cigarettes, and not one study has ever looked at pesticides in those commercial cigarettes as a possible and even likely but unrecognized cause of “smoking-related deaths”, yet this 2019 data from research for my book “Smoke No Evil” held up against that 1970s data shows clearly that smokers have been inhaling cancer, diabetes, birth defect and obesity-causing pesticides along with their tobacco smoke continuously for over 70 years since the early 1950s with complete US government knowledge, consent, protection and support.
+Notice by the way that the organic cigarette we tested actually was organic – no detectable residues – where that ‘natural tobacco’ cigarette was contaminated with pesticides, although fewer than all other commercial brands tested.

-In other posts I have tracked this remarkable disappearance of research on cigarette pesticide contaminants to a global effort by the Cartel to erase the topic of pesticide residues in tobacco products from public awareness.
-From the early 1950s through the early 1970s there was extensive research on the topic of pesticides in tobacco products in multiple scientific/agricultural/chemical journals, every study revealing concentrations of organochlorine and then organophosphorous pesticides in every tobacco product studied, but as medical science on these xenobiotic chemicals advanced the industry understood that their most heavily contaminated products would very likely attract horrified attention and be banned if brought under proposed environmental and agricultural pesticide regulations unless they took control of any research that could lead to such regulation, and so they did.
+In other posts I’ve tracked this remarkable disappearance of research on cigarette pesticide contaminants to a global effort by the Cartel to erase the topic of pesticide residues in tobacco products from public awareness.
+From the early 1950s through the early 1970s there was extensive research on the topic of pesticides in tobacco products in multiple scientific/agricultural/chemical journals, every study revealing concentrations of organochlorine and then organophosphorous pesticides in every tobacco product studied.
+However, as medical science on these xenobiotic chemicals advanced, the industry understood that these heavily contaminated products, already coming under a lot of negative anti-smoking pressure, would very likely attract horrified attention and be banned if they were brought under proposed environmental and agricultural pesticide regulations unless they took control of any research that could lead to such regulation, and so they did.
 They managed to shut it all down, worldwide.

 During these same years the Tobacco Cartel successfully maneuvered and manipulated Congress and the agencies to get tobacco products exempted from pesticide inspection, regulation or even tracking by any government agency.
 To this day in 2021 no agency inspects or regulates tobacco products for pesticides, and in the regulations of every agency dealing in any way with hazardous or toxic substances, from EPA to CPSC to FDA, tobacco products are specifically exempted.
 It took a lot of satanic lawyering and political corruption to get every single piece of regulatory exemption in place but that’s how the Cartel rolls.